mwinb/VaporTs/README.md

   - The Express Request(req) field upon which validation will be run:
     - `'body' | 'params' | 'query' ...`
     - Throws an `HttpError` with a `501` status and logs information about the function if invalid field is provided.
+- `validateConfig: ValidateConfig` (optional):
+  - `isArray` (optional, default: `false`)
+    - Adds Array Validation to the `Express.Request` field.
+  - `evaluateEachItem` (optional, default: `true`)
+    - Validates each item in array when field isArray.
+    - Disabling removes type evaluation and only ensures that the field is an Array.
+  - `strip:` (optional, default: `true`)
+    - Removes any fields not specified in the provided Validator.

 ### Examples: